 9 Refit the disc in a reversal of the removal sequence.
 If new discs are being fitted, first remove their protective coating.
 Ensure complete cleanliness of the hub and disc mating faces and tighten the screw securely.
-10 Refit the caliper/anchor bracket with reference to Section 3.

 4.8b ... and remove the disc from the hub